Skip to content

 # or

-cargo install claudectl # Cargo (any platform)
+cargo install claudectl # Cargo — default features only (hive)

 Verify it works: